phalcon-orphanage/docs/docs/en/cookies.md

 <a name='usage'></a>
 ## Basic Usage
-You can set/get cookies by just accessing the 'cookies' service in any part of the application where services can be
+You can set/get cookies by just accessing the `cookies` service in any part of the application where services can be
 accessed:

 ```php